 - i.
-The freestanding cell tower shall be architecturally compatible with the surrounding buildings and land uses or shall be otherwise integrated, through location and design, to blend in with the existing characteristics of the site to the extent practical. - ii.
-All associated ground equipment shall be screened by a masonry enclosure at least six feet (6') in height but no taller than eight feet (8') in height.
-The enclosure shall have a security gate matching the structural integrity and aestehic design of the remainder of the enclosure. - iii.
+The Freestanding Cell Tower shall be architecturally compatible with the surrounding buildings and land uses or shall be otherwise integrated, through location and design, to blend in with the existing characteristics of the site to the extent practical. - ii.
+All associated ground equipment shall be screened by a masonry shelter or enclosure at least six feet (6') in height but no taller than eight feet (8') in height.
+The enclosure shall have a security gate matching the structural integrity and aesthetic design of the enclosure. - iii.
 Landscaping is required around the ground equipment enclosure in accordance with the recommendation from the Village's Landscape Architect or as required by the Village's Landscape Ordinance, as amended from time to time.